pieroproietti/penguins-eggs-book/chapter-8.md

 * `--standard`: This option specifies the use of standard
 compression: plain `xz` during the image creation.
-It means that the resulting image file will be compressed using a standard compression algorithm, balancing the trade**-**off between compression speed and the resulting size of the image.
+It means that the resulting image file will be compressed using a standard compression algorithm, balancing the trade-off between compression speed and the resulting size of the image.

 So, by using the `--standard` option, you can create an image